-Dr Silveira is an Assistant Professor in the Department of Psychiatry at McGill University, a researcher at the Douglas Mental Health University Institute and a Primary Investigator at the Ludmer Centre for Neuroinformatics & Mental Health.
+Dr Silveira is an Associate Professor in the Department of Psychiatry at McGill University, a researcher at the Douglas Mental Health University Institute and a Primary Investigator at the Ludmer Centre for Neuroinformatics & Mental Health.
 She is an early career researcher who has recently relocated from Brazil and, fortunate for us, has decided to make Montreal her home.

 2018, meet the phenomenal women who lead our research.

 Did you know that people with conditions such as diabetes, cancer, heart disease, asthma, and eczema, to name only a few of a growing list of illnesses, experience higher rates of psychiatric conditions such as depression and anxiety, among others?
 In framing a research approach to understand their interconnectedness, we are faced with a chicken and egg question.
 Do mental health problems increase susceptibility to other health problems or does the burden of living with a serious health disease increase mental health stressors.
 Or, is there a third option; do these physical and mental health conditions share a common causal factor?

 As a developmental neuroscientist, Dr Silveira is researching these questions, but specifically the latter.
 By bringing data and research together across multiple disciplines and diseases, she is helping to develop a larger, more complex picture of how genetic and environmental factors influence illnesses as diverse as diabetes to mental illnesses.
 She is exploring how our genes intertwine with the perinatal and early-childhood environments to shape and modulate both health and disease across the entirety of our lifespan, right into old age.